BLI3980/git_quick_guide/git_beginner_instruction.md

 <p> </p>

+# Begin to work

 ## Create files and start working on project

-To create a new file in repository just the first icon in
+To create a new file in repository just click on the first icon in Explorer or click *File/New File..." in *Menu* tab of the program.
+<p> </p>

 ## Checking status or work

+*git status* is one of most commonly used commands for working with Git.
+As name of the command suggests, it allows to see if there is anything that needs your attention.
+Use this command before and after any changes you make to Git (add, commit, checkou, etc).
+When typed *git status* command pay attention to the following information that might be displayed in Terminal:

 |Status of work| Desciption|
 |----------|-----------|
 |*Untracked, new file, modified*| - statuses of files that are due for commit
 |*Changes not staged for commit*| - status of changes that are not ready yet for commit
 |*Changes to be commited*| - status of changes that are ready for commit, have been staged
+<p> </p>

+The list of most common commands for checking the status of work, the history of commits, etc. are as follows:

 |Command| Desciption|
 |-------------|-----------|